AmChella/mediashuttle/Feedback.md

 - there is no direct API for copying a file from one folder to another.
 If we want, have to go for a jet workflow system.
 - Replication/backup information not available

 ## Conclusion

 ---

-As per the report, MS has scored 57% for the usecases, and rest of 43% the part we have to plan for alternative approach.
+As per the report, MS has scored 57% for the usecases, and rest of 43% have to plan go for alternative approach.
 Though it has some upsides it is also have more downsides.
 Some of Major feature does not available on REST API.
 Trend of Download and upload with with-agent and without-agent are not impressive both are looking same.
 So, I recommend we will go for local FileSysten service.

 ---

 ---

 ## Exercises